 After living in Frederick, Md., since long before they were married, Lauren and Greg Martin decided this spring it was time to move on.

 The couple's plan was to be near Boulder, where they had spent many happy vacations mountain biking and snowboarding.
 So Lauren, a personal trainer, and Greg, a communications engineer who telecommutes, sold their Maryland home, going from listing to a signed contract in only 10 days.

-WASHINGTON, July 18 - Nationwide housing production rose by 6.9 percent to a seasonally adjusted annual rate of 760,000 units in July as multifamily construction rebounded from a dip in the previous month, according to newly released figures from HUD and the U.S. Census Bureau.
+by NAHB - WASHINGTON, Aug.
+16 - Nationwide housing starts rose 5.9 percent to a seasonally adjusted annual rate of 896,000 units in July as multifamily construction rebounded from a dip in the previous month, according to newly released figures from HUD and the U.S. Census Bureau.
 Meanwhile, single-family construction recorded a modest decline from a rate that was upwardly revised for the previous month.

 "Builders are making every effort to keep up with the rising demand for new homes and apartments, and construction in both sectors is running well ahead of the pace we saw at this time last year," noted Rick Judson, chairman of the National Association of Home Builders (NAHB) and a home builder from Charlotte, N.C.
 "However, ongoing issues with accessing credit and limited supplies of finished lots and labor are making it tough to do that, particularly for single-family builders."